sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Custom sort keys
 ================

-You can create a custom sort key class for the following configurations:
+You can create a custom sort key callable for the following configurations:

 * :ref:`subsection_order <sub_gallery_order>`
 * :ref:`within_subsection_order <within_gallery_order>`
 * :ref:`minigallery_sort_order <minigallery_order>`

-We recommend that you use the :class:`sphinx_gallery.sorting.FunctionSortKey` because it will ensure that the ``__repr__`` of your class is stable across runs (see below).
-Simply pass your sort key function when creating a new instance of :class:`sphinx_gallery.sorting.FunctionSortKey`.
+We recommend that you use the :class:`sphinx_gallery.sorting.FunctionSortKey` because it will ensure that the ``__repr__`` of your callable is stable across runs (see below).

+Create your callable by passing your sort key function to :class:`~sphinx_gallery.sorting.FunctionSortKey` when initializing an instance.
 For example, the following ``within_subsection_order`` configuration will sort using the first 10 letters of each filename: